tonyho5689/cqss-ant-to-maven-migration/README.md

 ## Contents

-- [Migration Guide](docs/migration-guide.md): Comprehensive guide for migrating the CQSS project from Ant to Maven
+- [Comprehensive Migration Guide](docs/cqss-migration-guide.md): Complete step-by-step instructions for migrating the CQSS project
-- [Step-by-Step Guide](docs/step-by-step-guide.md): Detailed instructions based on examination of MANIFEST.MF files
 - [Install Dependencies Script](scripts/install-dependencies.sh): Script to install all required JARs to a local Maven repository
 - [Source Reorganization Script](scripts/reorganize-source.sh): Script to help reorganize the source files from Ant to Maven structure
 - [GitHub Upload Script](scripts/github-upload.sh): Script to initialize Git and push the migrated code to GitHub
-- [Example POM](examples/pom.xml): Sample parent POM file with comprehensive dependency management
+- [Example POM Files](examples/poms/): Sample POM files for all modules in the CQSS project

 ## Getting Started

-1. Read the [Step-by-Step Guide](docs/step-by-step-guide.md) for a complete understanding of the migration process
+1. Read the [Comprehensive Migration Guide](docs/cqss-migration-guide.md) for complete instructions on the migration process
-2. Examine the [Migration Guide](docs/migration-guide.md) for general principles and approach
-3. Use the scripts in the [scripts](scripts/) directory to help with the migration
+2. Use the scripts in the [scripts](scripts/) directory to help with the migration
-4. Use the [Example POM](examples/pom.xml) as a template for your parent POM
+3. Follow the step-by-step instructions in the guide to complete the migration

 ## Key Migration Steps

-1. **Create Local Maven Repository**: Install all dependencies to a local Maven repository using the install-dependencies.sh script
-2. **Create Maven Project Structure**: Set up the Maven directory structure for each module
+1. **Create Project Structure**: Set up the Maven directory structure for each module
+2. **Create Local Maven Repository**: Install all dependencies to a local Maven repository
-3. **Create Parent POM**: Define the parent POM with all necessary dependencies and modules
-4. **Create Module POMs**: Define module-specific POMs with appropriate dependencies
+3. **Create POM Files**: Define the parent POM and module POMs with appropriate dependencies
-5. **Migrate Source Files**: Reorganize source files to follow Maven's standard directory structure
+4. **Reorganize Source Files**: Move source files to follow Maven's standard directory structure
+5. **Update Configuration Files**: Ensure all configurations work with Maven's conventions
 6. **Build with Maven**: Build the project using Maven
-7. **Create EAR File**: Configure the ear module to generate the EAR file
+7. **Deploy the Application**: Deploy the generated EAR file to your server
-8. **Test and Deploy**: Test the migrated application and deploy it to your server

 ## Prerequisites